Team-RTG/Realistic-Terrain-Generation/README.md

 All downloads can also be found in the [Releases section](https://goo.gl/mR3ucQ) on GitHub.

 **Important!
-If you want to use any of the biome-adding mods that RTG supports (e.g. BOP, EB, EBXL, Highlands, etc.), or if you wish to control the way vanilla biomes generate (e.g. enable/disable, change biome weight, change biome size, etc.), you will also need to install either [Climate Control](http://goo.gl/6c9Htb) or [BiomeTweaker](http://goo.gl/hy502C).**
+As of v0.5.0, you will also need to install either [Climate Control](http://goo.gl/6c9Htb) or [BiomeTweaker](http://goo.gl/hy502C) if you wish to control the way vanilla biomes generate (e.g. enable/disable, change biome weight, change biome size, etc.), or if you want to use any of the following biome-adding mods:**

+* Biomes O' Plenty
+* ExtraBiomesXL
+* Highlands
+* BuildCraft
+* Ars Magica 2
+* Alternate Terrain Generation (ATG)
+* ChromatiCraft

+_(Note: Enhanced Biomes and Thaumcraft do NOT require Climate Control or BiomeTweaker.)_

 **Did you know?** Whilst not required, it is strongly recommended that you also install [FastCraft](http://goo.gl/65haJy) for increased performance.